RetroAchievements/docs/docs/developer-docs/rollouts.md

 - Since the overall goal of a rollout is to provide sets to launch with a console's support, developers who go inactive or otherwise end up not working on the chosen sets will have their claim lapsed.
 In other words, claiming a set just to sit on it will not fly and will result in a lapse.

-- If problematic action is witnessed during a rollout, such as refusing co-operation with the involved teams or causing issues for fellow developers, the rollout team has the right to decide if any remediation measures are necessary.
-Such examples include gaining lower priority for claim selection during the next rollout, or being removed from claims during the ongoing rollout.
+- If problematic behavior occurs during a rollout, such as refusing cooperation with the involved teams or causing issues for fellow developers, the Rollout Team may implement remediation measures.
+These may include lowering priority for claim selection in future rollouts, or removing claims during the current rollout.

 ## Rollout Process